ironscar/dba-starter/postgres/docs/13 - high-availability.md

     - if one of the first N fail, then first N unfailed onces become sync and rest are async automatically
   - `ANY <num> (<name1>, ...)` can specify any N of standbys to be synchronous
     - so if `num = 2` and commit is received from 2 servers, the rest will be async
-    -  helps in faster commits as you only wait for the first two
+    - helps in faster commits as you only wait for the first two that acknowledge

 ### Planning for Performance & HA